makrai/notes/dettmers2305-qlora-finetune-quantized.md

   Guanaco-65B is much lower than other raw pretrained models.
 As such, it seems that finetuning on the OASST1 dataset reduces the bias of the LLaMA base
   * unclear if Guanaco does also well when assessed on other types of biases
-* we did not evaluate different bit-precisions, such as using 3-bit base models, or different adapter methods.
-Besides LoRA, there is also
+* we did not evaluate
+  * different bit-precisions, such as using 3-bit base models, or
+  * different adapter methods
-  * a wide variety Parameter Efficient FineTuning (PEFT) methods that have been shown to work well.
-However, it is
+  * a wide variety Parameter Efficient FineTuning (PEFT) methods work well
-    * unclear if these methods scale to large models.
-We used LoRA as many
+  * unclear if these methods scale to large models
   * other adapters might yield better performance
-    * Since finetuning after quantization seems to recover most of the info that is lost during quantization this might enable much more aggressive quantization
+  * Since finetuning after quantization seems to recover most of the info that is lost during quantization
+  * ie much more aggressive quantization may be possible
   * eg 3-bit GPTQ quantization of the basemodel with LoRA might also yield 16-bit full finetuning performance after finetuning

 # 9 Broader Impacts